Pre-pruning machine

 Cutting element drive

 Hydraulic motors drive the cutting elements.
-The number of motors varies, depending on the technology of the cutting elements (saw and rotating cage or single disc).
+The number of motors varies and depends on the technology of the cutting elements (saw and rotating cage or single disc).
 Oil flow rates vary, from 25 to 40 l/min depending on motor displacement.

 Gimlet elimination systems